9 Linear Model Visualization

 Exercise 2.
 Modify the model from the previous exercise by getting rid of the interaction term.
 Using the workflow we have been using, construct a plot that compares the model with the interaction and the model without the interaction.
 Again, it might be helpful to sketch the plot first.

 Exercise 4.
-The purpose of this exercise is to explore what happens to the augmented predictions when there is a lot of multicollinearity among the predictor variables.
+In all of our above models, we have assumed that there is not a lot of multicollinearity among the predictors in the model.
+The purpose of this exercise is to explore how a visualization of predictions when there is a lot of multicollinearity among the predictor variables is problematic.
 Recall that multicollinearity means that predictor variables are highly correlated with one another.
 The example below contains information on body measurements.
 The response variable, brozek, is a metric of body fat percentage while the predictor variables, weight, thigh, and adipos, all correspond to other body measurements that are much easier to obtain than brozek body fat percentage.

 ## install.packages("faraway")